ajlennon/chomsky-nuremburg-analysis/_reports/EXECUTIVE_SUMMARY.md

 **For General Readers**

+## About Chomsky's Original Work

+This analysis verifies claims from Noam Chomsky's essay **"If the Nuremberg Laws were Applied..."** which was originally delivered around **1990**.
+In this essay, Chomsky presents a critical analysis of the Nuremberg and Tokyo Trials, arguing that they employed selective standards in determining war crimes.

+**Original Source:** Chomsky, Noam.
+"If the Nuremberg Laws were Applied..." (delivered around 1990).
+Available online in various formats.

 ## What This Analysis Does

 This analysis checks whether Noam Chomsky's claims about the Nuremberg Trials are supported by actual historical documents from Harvard Law School's collection of trial records.